 Getting as accurate a result as possible from your test begins with collecting the dung sample.
-Redworm and roundworm eggs, which are the parasites we are predominantly looking for when we carry out a worm egg count, are distributed very evenly through the faeces.
+Redworm and roundworm eggs, which are the parasites we are predominantly looking for when we carry out a worm egg count, are distributed fairly evenly through the faeces.
 This is what makes a worm count a very good test for detecting adult, egg laying infections of these worms.

 Choose a day to collect samples when worming is due or overdue for most of the horses.
 This is important so that you don’t get a false result caused by wormer still working in your horse – unless you are carrying out a resistance test specifically to measure drug efficacy.
 The dung should be as fresh as possible but can still be posted the day after collection.